dbeinhauer/mcs-source/working_log.md

 - need to create docker image in order to run it on the cluster

 # 29.8.2024
-- obtained access to bionformatics cluster partition
+- obtained access to bio-informatics cluster partition
-- will need to debug and work with the paralelism of the GPUs probably
+- will need to debug and work with the parallelism of the GPUs probably
 - discussed the multitrial data with Luca and we agreed that he might generate some data for me
 - we should use normalized cross-correlation for the data evaluation
 - we agreed with Luca that he will generate new 1000 images with 10 trials for test dataset till I come back from vaccation